-Cent Select the desired scale template.
+」、NOTE Cent Select the desired scale template.
 A unit of pitch equal to 1/100 of a semitone (100 cents = 1 semitone).
-MASTER TUNE / SCALE TUNE MUSTER TUNE | SCALE TUN J) NOTE 🔺 EQUA You can register your origi-PURE MAJOR nal scale tunings to a REG-PURE MINOR ISTRATION MEMORY PYTHAGOREAN button.
-To do this, checkmark "SCALE" in the REG-ISTRATION MEMORY display (page 88).
-ART SELECT CONVERSION LEFT STV ≜ON ▼off CENTS Selects which parts should be affected by the scale setting. ٨ ۸ Select the part to be set by pressing 6 or ۲ ۲ ۲ V 7 [▲▼] and set the function ON or OFF V V V V by pressing 8 [▲▼].
-8 Determines the fine tuning of the selected note in 1cent steps.
-Press the 4 or 5 [▲▼] buttons cent steps.
-Press the 4 or 5 $[\blacktriangle \nabla]$ buttons simultaneously to instantly reset the value to the factory setting.
+MASTER TUNE / SCALE TUNE SCALE MASTER TUNE J) NOTE EQUAI You can register your original scale tunings to a REG-ISTRATION MEMORY button.
+To do this, check-D G в mark "SCALE" in the REG-ISTRATION MEMORY display (page 88).
+BASI ▲ ON ▼ OFI Selects which parts should be affected by the scale setting.
+Select the part to be set by pressing 6 or 7 [▲▼] and set the function ON or OFF by pressing 8 [▲▼].
+Parts that are set to OFF remain in Equal Temperament.
+Determines the fine tuning of the selected note in 1-

 Determines the base note for each scale.
 When the base note is changed, the pitch of the keyboard is transposed, yet maintains the original pitch relationship between the notes.
+Determines the fine tuning of the selected note in 1 cent steps.
+Press the 4 or 5 $[\blacktriangle \nabla]$ buttons simultaneously to instantly reset the value to the factory setting.